Kolong-Meja/search-cli/README.md

 ```bash
 python -m sefile write
 ```

-And you get this layer of nice UI

-# This video showing about GUI of simple code editor on Write command only!

 > [!NOTE]
 > you need specifiy the Filename and Path first, before you do code or creating text.